 In California, an auto insurance fraud charge is considered a “wobbler” (either a misdemeanor or a felony).
 The prosecutor will decide how to proceed based upon the facts and circumstances of your case.

 Depending upon what you are convicted of, you could face informal or formal probation, jail or prison time of 6 months to 5 years, and also significant fines ranging from $1,000 to $50,000.
 Additionally, your employment and professional licensing options can be impacted.

 Note: If you are able to make restitution (pay back what you fraudulently obtained), then the prosecutor may seek a reduction in charges or suggest a more lenient sentence.

-Because insurance fraud can seriously impact your life working with a criminal defense attorney is essential.
+Because insurance fraud can seriously impact your life working with a San Diego auto insurance lawyer is essential.
 We will provide a free and confidential consultation to discuss your options and determine the best approach to your situation.

 Not Guilty.
 Case Dismissed.
 Burglary, Theft, Identity Theft

 Client was charged with criminal Burglary, Grand Theft and Identity Theft from local retailers.
 Defense investigation revealed client was not individual shown on security cameras